 School district responsible use policies and social media policies are a good place to start for understanding the expectations of the district.
 In addition, Common Sense Media has a plethora of resources that can be helpful for all groups.
-One resource, Common Sense’s Tech Balance program, can deliver text-based informational tidbits on digital citizenship.
+One resource, Common Sense’s Tips by Text program, can deliver text-based informational tidbits on digital citizenship.

 Student technology teams can be helpful in promoting the creation of positive digital footprints.
 In some schools, students have created informative public service announcement videos that help students understand how to care for their devices, help them protect their personal data, or provide clarification on the responsible use policy expectations.
 Student tech teams enjoy creating the content, and who better to teach lessons on digital citizenship than peers.